hanysourcecode/scrumpoker/DEPLOYMENT.md

 3. **Environment Variables**:
    - Make sure all environment variables are set
    - Redeploy after changing environment variables

+4. **Railway Build Issues**:
+   - If you get "Script start.sh not found" error, ensure Dockerfile is in the root directory
+   - If Docker build fails, check that all dependencies are in package.json
+   - Make sure PORT environment variable is set correctly

 ## 📊 Free Tier Limits